public-archive-docs/revision_archive/docs/history/cold_war/development/nato_warsaw_pact_arms_race_and_space_race.md

 	- Propaganda campaign
 	- Shows public hysteria
 - USA publishes to the public how to make nuclear bomb shelters in their home
+- President Eisenhower announced a programme to develop a man-made satellite

 ### 1957 - USSR in the lead

 - Soviets test the worlds first Intercontentinental Ballistic Missile (ICBM)

+#### October

-- Russia launches first space satelite, Sputnik-1
+- USSR launches first space satelite, Sputnik-1

+#### November

-- USSR sends a dog to space
+- USSR launches Sputnik-2, carrying a dog named Laika (rubs salt into wound for the US)
-- USA launches a rocket called the "Vanguard" and it fails
+- USA responds by pouring money in space research and new/existing programmes
+- They also launch the Vanguard TV3 which fails, crashes and blows up
+- New project: Explorer

 ### 1958 - USA in the lead

-- USA launches the Explorer 1 satelitle
+- USA investments pay off, launches the Explorer 1 satelitle in July
-	- Considered better than Sputnik-1, 2 and 3
+	- Considered better than Sputnik-1 and 2
 - USA set up the National Aeronautics Space Administration (NASA)

 ### 1959 - USA in the lead